 Eclipse Glasses & Handheld Solar Viewers

-The following telescope and solar-filter companies manufacture and/or sell eclipse glasses, handheld solar viewers, and/or filter sheets or rolls that have been verified by a properly accredited testing laboratory to meet the transmission requirements of the ISO 12312-2 international standard for filters for direct viewing of the Sun.
-They are listed in alphabetical order; those noted with an asterisk (*) are outside the United States.
+The following companies manufacture or import eclipse glasses, handheld solar viewers, and/or sheets or rolls of solar-filter material for direct viewing of the Sun's bright face.
+They are listed in alphabetical order; those with an asterisk (*) are either manufacturing or importing from outside the United States.
 Be sure to read our safety tips before using eclipse glasses or handheld solar viewers.

 - Alpine Astronomical